-Pacific Oaks College calls students to become agents of change and serve the greater global community.
-Global Distinction is awarded to students who are committed to including global engagement in their educational journey at Pacific Oaks College.
-Students must submit a structured portfolio of international activities done throughout their degree program for committee review.
+Pacific Oaks College calls on students to become agents of change and serve the greater global community.
+Global Distinction is awarded to students committed to including global engagement in their educational journey at Pacific Oaks College.
+Students must submit a structured portfolio of international activities which took place throughout their degree program for committee review.

-Upon fulfillment of objectives, Global Distinction will be noted on the student transcript.
+Global Distinction will be noted on the student transcript upon fulfillment of objectives.